Preliminary Guidelines of Prediabetes by Dr. Claire Arcidiacono, ND

 Preliminary Guidelines of Prediabetes

-Diabetes is a very common illness.
-According to the latest data compiled in 2012, it affects 29 million Americans (1).
-On average, diabetes cost the United States 245 billion dollars in 2012 alone and this number seems to only be steadily increasing (2).
-But where does diabetes come from and how does it form?
+According to the latest data compiled in 2012, diabetes affects 29 million Americans (1).
+On average, diabetes costs the United States $245,000,000,000 in 2012 alone and this amount seems to be steadily increasing (2).
+But where does type-2 diabetes come from and how does it form?
 It begins with prediabetes and, unknown to many, it is completely reversible.

 Prediabetes is a condition where your blood sugar is higher than normal but not considered to be in the diabetic range.
 A great way to test your blood sugar is called A1c.
 This is your average blood sugar over a span of 3 months.
 Blood sugar readings should be taken in the mornings before you eat.
 However, tests for blood sugars are more accurate when fasting (3).